EYBlockchain/starlight/WRITEUP.md

 Clearly, `a` must be a whole state, and the caller of `fn1()` must own `a`.

 Secondly, the caller of `fn1()` must own `b`, since nobody knows the value of `b` except for its owner.
 In this case that means the owner of `b` also owns `a`.
-In fact, any state which is updated by consulting the value of another private state must have the same owner.
+In fact, any state which is updated by accessing the value of another private state must have the same owner.

 Finally, `b` _must_ be a whole state; a partitioned state cannot* be 'accessed', because it's impossible\* for the owner to convince us they've gathered all 'parts' of the state (see an informal proof of this [above](#whole-states)).
 \*Unless demonstrating that the partitioned state is _greater than_ some value; then sufficiently many 'parts' can be collected together and proven to exist.